SIN0VA/Nova-Smart-Home/README.md

 </p>
 ### Hardware Stack
 (Schematics explanations and design choices,...)
+#### What's working :
+Thes fucntion are tested and working properly :
+1. Autolights and day saving.
+2. Geolocation (sets the time to enable/disable the autolights fucntion).
+3. Manual lights control from any web browser computers, tablets or smarthphones (thanks to responsive design).
+4. Secure Encryprion of RF data using the AES-128 Standard.
+5. SMS Alert in case of fire or smoke detection.
+What's not Working :
+1. HMAC-SHA1 Authentication (gotta fix it).
+2. I haven't tested temprature control (the algorithme needs some improvment maybe a PID code).
+3. Call2Report (call the Smart Home and then it will report back with an SMS), this one is not tested.
 #### IMPORTANT NOTE ! :
 You can't sell, publish any of the code in here, it's free software under the GPLv3 licence.
 Read the licence for more information.